 When deputies arrived, they detained David Orion Dewey-Haagensen, 17, Jesus Corrales, 17, and a 16-year-old boy at the scene.
 They also recovered a shotgun that was believed to have been used in the shooting.

 In an interview with deputies, the unidentified 21-year-old victim said that he had been using Snapchat to talk with the 16-year-old whom he knew from the neighborhood.
 The victim said the 16-year-old asked him whether he was at home and the victim confirmed that he was.

 Moments later, the victim said there was a knock at his door on Lancer Lane.
 When he opened it, the 16-year-old and two masked men were at the door with a shotgun demanding that he give them everything he had.

-Corrales told police that he was picked up by Dewey-Haagensen, the 16-year-old boy and another person he identified as Kevin to go “hit a lick” — a slang term meaning to rob someone.
+Corrales told police that Dewey-Haagensen, the 16-year-old boy, picked him and another boy, Kevin, up to go “hit a lick” — a slang term meaning to rob someone.
 Corrales said Dewey-Haagensen had the shotgun, he had a knife and the 16-year-old had a fake BB gun.
-He said the plan was to rob the victim of his marijuana, but after he was shot they all ran off.
+He said the plan was to rob the victim of his marijuana, but after the shooting they all ran off.

 Austin-Travis County EMS took Dewey-Haagensen to the hospital for injuries he sustained while attempting to flee the scene.
 The 21-year-old victim was also taken to the hospital with potentially life-threatening injuries, and the 16-year-old boy was taken to the Gardner Betts Juvenile Detention Center.
 Corrales is currently at the Travis County Jail on a $50,000 bond.